junghyey/grinnell-elephant/written_reports/sprint1_reports/sprint1_plan_report.md

    - Get feedbacks from 3 stakeholders outside the class  (Assigned to All)
 5. Refine User Requirements
    - Move previous user requirements as markdown to keep track of changes (Assigned to Hyeyun & Mae)
-   - Refine the user reqruiements based on the feedbacks from the peers in the proposal (Assigned to all)
+   - Refine the user reqruiements based on the feedbacks from the peers in the proposal (Initial Assign to: Candice & Gabby, Second reviewer: Hyeyun & Mae)
+   - Add use cases (Assigned to All)
 7. Improve Team Environment  (Assigned to All)
    - Get Dinner together
    - Group feedback session